-Check all your faucets and toilets for any leaks.
+Check both your faucets and toilets for any leaks.
 When you turn off your faucets check around the connections for water dripping out; if there is, replacing the fixtures or repairing the leak could help improve the faucet’s operation and may even reduce your water bill.

 After the faucets, scan any accessible pipes for evidence of leaks.
-You can typically find visible pipes in the basement and under sinks.
+You can typically access visible pipes in the basement and under sinks.
 Extreme weather can cause pipes to freeze and sometimes crack so spring is the ideal time to make sure the winter weather didn’t cause any damage that would result in plumbing problems.